danielthoren/SideScrollGame/README.md

 # SideScrollGame
-A project creating a small sidescroller game in Java
+A project creating a small sidescroller gameFrame in Java